RodrigoEC/RodrigoEC/README.md

 ## Hi!
 I'm [Rodrigo](https://rodrigoec.github.io/).

-I'm a student of Computer Science at UFCG in Brazil.
+I'm a student of Computer Science at UFCG in Brazil at the fourth semester.
 I'm currently working at ePol, a project of the Federal Police in association with Software Practices Laboratory (Splab) at UFCG.

 :seedling: - I'm currently interested in: Flask & CSS & HTML & Python & How to create navegator extensions